 Weight loss was never going to be the thing that made me like myself or make me feel happy (the fat club posters lie!).
 It wasn’t going to improve my mental health, heal past traumas, delete painful memories or fix my life.
 It was certainly never going to make me feel at peace with food either, not while I viewed my body as a barrier to the happiness I was meant to access at a certain weight.

 All through my teens, I believed that when people spoke to me like a crap, it was my fault for how I looked: My dad insulted me because I had thick thighs.
 My mum felt disappointed in me because I wanted to eat more than her and as a consequence, I weighed a lot more.
-Men in the street would shout sexualised remarks at me and I blamed my large breasts.
-Teenage boyfriends would treat me like me like crap because I wasn’t as pretty, cool or popular as other girls.
+Men in the street would shout sexualised remarks at me and I blamed my large breasts instead of blaming them for their lack of respect and morals.
+Teenage boyfriends would treat me like me like crap because frankly, my self-esteem was low and I allowed it because I didn’t think I deserved better.

 Reframing the Blame